softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 ## DMPonline presentation

-[code-dmp-data.txt](./code-dmp-data.txt) lists those files in DMPonline that contain strings or messages that are presented to users and which mention "data" or "DMP".
-These were identified using:

-    $ find . -type f -exec grep -Hin PHRASE {} \;

-These files need to be edited so that, for example, references to data management plans and DMPs are replaced by references to software management plans or SMPs.
+The following name replacements in HTML fragments and Ruby strings presented on the user interface, or in e-mails were made:

+* DMPonline => Software Management Plan Service
+* Data Management Plan => Software Management Plan
+* DMP => SMP.

+config/locales/en.yml was NOT touched as that overlaps with institution-specific branding"

+The changes are in commit [24c99223837b694784ac9ac205f518fe4d6cacdf](https://github.com/softwaresaved/smp-service/commit/24c99223837b694784ac9ac205f518fe4d6cacdf).

+There 27 separate places where these replacements had to be made.
+Holding these values one or more configuration values would make it easier to configure the code from DMPs to SMPs and also, for those deploying DMPonline locally, to change the product name (e.g. to [DMP Builder](https://dmp.library.ualberta.ca/)).

+---

+## DMPonline branding

-There are a number of DCC and DMPonline-specific images and other media:
+There are a number of DCC and DMPonline-specific images and other media including logos, icons, stylesheets and branding.

-    ./app/assets/images/dcc_logo.png
-    ./app/assets/images/dmponline_favicon.ico
-    ./app/assets/images/logo.jpg
-    ./app/assets/images/2013_Jisc_Logo_RGB72.png

-    ./app/assets/images/screencast.jpg
-    ./app/assets/videos/index.files/html5video/screencast.jpg

-    ./app/assets/videos/index.files/html5video/fullscreen.png
-    ./app/assets/videos/index.files/html5video/screencast.m4v
-    ./app/assets/videos/index.files/html5video/screencast.ogv
-    ./app/assets/videos/index.files/html5video/screencast.webm

-And, DCC-style orange-branded icons:

-    ./app/assets/images/download.png
-    ./app/assets/images/minus_laranja.png
-    ./app/assets/images/plus_laranja.png
-    ./app/assets/images/question-mark.png

-Their usage is listed in [code-images.txt](./code-images.txt).
+[code-branding.txt](./code-branding.txt) lists these and their usage.

 The relevant views/ files need to be updated to hide these images or media, or present new SMP-specific ones, to the users.

 The DCC and DMPonline logo should be presented in an SMP service, with a 'powered by DMPonline' statement and associated web-links.

+In addition, config/locales/en.yml needs to be updated with SMP-specific and Software Sustainability Institute-specific content.

 ---